ljpatrick/marxpaint/docs/pt_br/README.txt

       --help
       ------
-        Display brief help on using Tux Paint.
+        Display brief help on using Marx Paint.

   Choosing a Different Language
   -----------------------------
-    Tux Paint has been translated into a number of languages.
+    Marx Paint has been translated into a number of languages.
     To access the translations, you can use the "--lang" option on the command-line to set the language (e.g. "--lang spanish").

-    Tux Paint also honors your environment's current locale.
+    Marx Paint also honors your environment's current locale.
     (You can override it on the command-line using the "--locale" option (see above))